Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Introduction

 We name our method \textit{Semantic octree mapping and Shannon Mutual Information} (SSMI) computation for robot exploration.
-This paper is an extended version of our previous conference paper \cite{ssmi_icra}.
-Compared to the conference version, this paper includes an OcTree formulation of the Bayesian multi-class mapping algorithm and an approach for run-length encoding (RLE) of the sensor rays which enables efficient mutual information computation over a multi-class OcTree.
-Furthermore, we demonstrate the effectiveness of SSMI through a comprehensive set of experiments and comparisons with the state of the art in 2-D and 3-D simulated and real environments.
+This paper is an extended version of our previous conference paper \cite{ssmi_icra} enabling its application in large-scale 3-D environments.
+Direct application of the regular-grid method in the conference version to 3-D environments faces several challenges, including memory inefficiency, because 3-D environments are predominantly made up of free or unknown space, and information computation inefficiency due to na{\"i}ve summation over all voxels visited by sensor rays.
+We introduce (a) an octree representation for Bayesian multi-class mapping, performing octree ray-tracing and leaf node merging using semantic category distributions, (b) semantic run-length encoding (SRLE) for sensor rays which enables efficient mutual information computation between a multi-class octree and range-category measurements, and (c) a comprehensive set of experiments and comparisons with state-of-the-art techniques in 2-D and 3-D environments.
+We demonstrate the effectiveness of SSMI in real-world mapping and autonomous exploration experiments performed in real-time onboard different mobile robot platforms operating in indoor and outdoor environments.